JosefZakaria/Real-Time-Weather-Map/README.md

 # Real-Time-Weather-Map
-A multithreaded Java application that visualizes simulated live temperature data on a map of Cork, Ireland.
-The program communicates with a provided weather-sensor server, fetches sensor data at fixed intervals, updates the GUI, and logs incoming readings using a dedicated worker thread.
+A Java application that displays simulated real-time temperature data on a map of Cork, Ireland.
+The system connects to a weather-sensor server, retrieves temperature readings at regular intervals, updates the GUI in real time, and logs all incoming data using a dedicated worker thread.

+**Features**
+Real-time temperature visualization

+Map-based UI with sensor locations

+Periodic data polling from external server

+Threaded logging for continuous data capture

+Clean and simple object-oriented structure

+**Technologies**

+Java

+Multithreading

+Networking (client/server communication)

+Swing GUI